 If you’re looking for a new mountain bike to smash the trails and explore the outback, you’re in luck.
 Out of 542 items in this category, 343 results fall in the Mountain Bikes section.
 That tells us that the Backcountry cycling inventory heavily favors mountain biking.

 After that, road bikes are the most popular, with a bit over 100 items for sale.
-This includes both aluminium and carbon models, as well as recreational and professional bikes.
+This includes both aluminum and carbon models, as well as recreational and professional bikes.
 You can get a road bike both for casual group rides and for Cat 1 races!

 Backcountry also offers a couple of electric bicycles.
-These are becoming more and more popular, so if you’re one of the people who like them, you can get both MTB and road ebikes on Backcountry.com.
+These are becoming more and more popular, so if you’re one of the people who like them, you can get both MTB and road eBikes on Backcountry.com.

 Choosing which bike to buy is a difficult task.
 When you do manage to narrow your choice down, you’re far from finished.
 You then need to determine which frame size to go for.
 This is the part of the buying process that gives people the most headaches.